 V2568.
 MISRA.
 Both operands of an operator should be of the same type category.

-The C language allows much freedom in casting between arithmetic types, but it can also lead to hidden problems such as loss of sign, value, or precision.
-Despite its strictness, the MISRA standard does allow conversions between arithmetic types when the operands have the same essential types.
+The C language allows much flexibility in conversions between arithmetic types, but they can also result in hidden problems such as loss of sign, loss of value, or loss of precision.
+Despite its strictness, the MISRA C standard does allow conversions between arithmetic types when the operands have the same essential types.

 enum { A };